University of Ottawa: History

-The university was established on 26 September 1848 as the College of Bytown by the first Roman Catholic bishop of Ottawa, Joseph-Bruno Guigues.
+The university was established on September 26, 1848 as the College of Bytown by the first Roman Catholic bishop of Ottawa, Joseph-Bruno Guigues.
 He entrusted administration to the Missionary Oblates of Mary Immaculate.
 The college was originally located in Lower Town, housed in a wooden building next to the Notre-Dame Cathedral Basilica.
 However, space quickly became an issue for administrators, triggering two moves in 1852 and a final move to Sandy Hill in 1856.
-The Sandy Hill property was donated by Louis-Theodore Besserer, where he offered a substantial parcel from his estate for the college.
+The Sandy Hill property was donated by Louis-Théodore Besserer, where he offered a substantial parcel from his estate for the college.
 The college was renamed College of Ottawa in 1861, following the city's name change from Bytown to Ottawa.
 In 1866, the college received its first charter, as well as university status, making it the final institution in Canada to receive a royal charter from London before the British North America Act, 1867 made education a provincial responsibility.
 By 1872 the university had already begun to confer undergraduate degrees, with master's degrees coming in 1875 and doctoral degrees in 1888.
-On 5 February 1889, the university was granted a pontifical charter from Pope Leo XIII, elevating the university to a pontifical university.
+On February 5, 1889, the university was granted a pontifical charter from Pope Leo XIII, elevating the university to a pontifical university.

 The university faced a crisis when fire destroyed the main building on 2 December 1903.
 After the fire, the university hired New York architect A. O. Von Herbulis to design its replacement, Tabaret Hall.
 It was among the first Canadian structures to be completely fireproof, built of reinforced concrete.
 Women first enrolled in 1919.

 In the fall of 1939, a Canadian Officer Training Corp was established at the university, with training beginning in January 1940.
 The Canadian Officers' Training Corps, University of Ottawa Contingent, which comprised a company, headquarters and three platoons in 1939, was authorized to become a battalion in 1940.
 By 1941, the unit swelled to 550 men.
 An air force Officers' Training Corp was created in 1942 and a naval Officers' training corp in 1943.
 Participation in one of the three corps became mandatory for all students over 18, although they were not obliged to participate in the actual war at the end of their studies.
 During this time, the Royal Canadian Air Force used parts of the university's grounds for training and the university constructed barracks to house members of the Canadian Women's Army Corps.
 In total 1,158 students and alumni of the university enrolled the Canadian Forces during the Second World War, of which 50 died overseas.
 The unit was eventually disbanded during the unification of the Armed Forces in 1968.